makmoulsoufiane/Systeme-Management-Student/README.md

 # Systeme-Management-Student
-web application manage student with framework django
+our web application to manage student in schhool with framework django